M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Results and Analysis

 \subsection{Model Scaling}

-Figure~\ref{fig:overall-performance} also illustrates how model performance scales with size across all model families.
-While performance generally improves as model size increases, the rate of improvement varies across retrieval strategies.
-Text-based RAG not only performs the worst overall, but its performance scales poorly with model size, indicating that this retrieval approach is unlikely to provide meaningful benefits even for larger models.
+Figure~\ref{fig:overall-performance} illustrates how performance scales with model size across all families.
+While accuracy generally improves with scale, the benefit of retrieval does not follow the same trend.
+Text-based RAG performs the worst overall and scales poorly with model size, indicating that this retrieval approach is unlikely to provide meaningful benefits even for larger models.

-For multimodal retrieval, using \texttt{mmE5} or \texttt{B3} initially provides gains over the baseline.
-However, the improvement does not scale consistently, in fact the baseline performance eventually surpasses multimodal RAG for larger models, suggesting that even instruct-tuned models struggle to effectively leverage retrieved context at scale.
+For multimodal retrieval, \texttt{mmE5} and \texttt{B3} provide initial gains over the baseline, but these gains do not scale consistently.
+For larger models, the baseline eventually matches or surpasses multimodal RAG performance, suggesting that models struggle to effectively leverage retrieved context at scale.
+Reasoning models are more robust to this effect, maintaining retrieval gains longer as scale increases, but the overall trend holds where the slope of improvement diminishes with scale, and larger models show reduced reliance on external context regardless of retrieval strategy.
+This suggests a fundamental tension between model scale and retrieval utility, where stronger parametric knowledge increasingly competes with rather than complements externally retrieved evidence.

-When considering reasoning-focused models, we observe a similar trend in \textsc{WorldCuisines} and, to a lesser extent, \textsc{CVQA}.
-Although the performance of VQA using \texttt{mmE5} has not yet fallen below the baseline, the slope of improvement is modest, indicating that as models continue to scale, the relative benefit of retrieval diminishes.
-Overall, across all model families, larger models show reduced reliance on external context, with retrieval providing little to no improvement over the baseline at scale.

-\subsection{When does RAG succeed and fail?}
+\subsection{When Does RAG Succeed and Fail?}

-In order to understand the effect of retrieval quality on RAG performance, we analyze the quality of the retrieved context from both multimodal-embeddings on both \textsc{CVQA} and \textsc{WorldCuisines} using VLM-as-a-judge, to see how relevant is the retrieved context with respect to the image, query, and the actual ground truth answer.
-Here, we will only show the plots for CVQA since WorldCuisines also provides the same linear trend, in which figures are shown in the supplementary materials instead.
+In order to understand the effect of retrieval quality on RAG performance, we analyze the quality of the retrieved context from both multimodal embeddings on both \textsc{CVQA} and \textsc{WorldCuisines} using VLM-as-a-judge, to see how relevant the retrieved context is with respect to the image, query, and the actual ground truth answer.
+We use two complementary metrics to support our analysis: \textit{correctness retention}, which is the percentage of initially correct answers that remain correct after RAG context is provided, and \textit{correction rate}, which is the percentage of initially incorrect answers successfully remediated by RAG context.
+Here, we will only show the plots for \textsc{CVQA} since \textsc{WorldCuisines} also provides the same linear trend, in which figures are shown in the supplementary materials instead.